 Explore the appearance of Phi, the Golden Ratio, in nature and in the beauty of the human form.

-The human face abounds with golden ratios, and PhiMatrix can easily unveil them.
+The human face abounds with golden ratios, and PhiMatrix can easily unveil them, as illustrated in the video below.
 This can be used to explore the factors that impact our perceptions of beauty.
 It can also be used to analyze understand your own facial features to accent your features, makeup or hairstyle to best approach golden ratio proportions.

 Ways to analyze faces with PhiMatrix